Skip to main content

 }

-• the player is currently logged into Unity Authentication
+• The user is logged into Unity Authentication

 curl --location --request GET 'https://player-auth.services.api.unity.com/v1/users/<playerId>' \